bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.0.4 =
+Private and password protected posts display was fixed.
+We fixed errors while using <!--more-->.
+Bugs that occurred if SERVER_PORT was present in the website address were fixed.

 = V1.0.3 =
 Error that occurs when WP is installed in a subfolder was fixed.